fssa-batch3/sec_c_dharunraj.alagaruppu__corejava_project_2/README.md

 </div>

-# Core Java Project Database Schema
+# Database Design - NETBLIZ

 This repository contains the SQL schema definition for a Core Java project's database.
 It includes tables for managing customer information, accounts, and transactions.